 Access services directory

-This directory includes some key organisations that can provide advice, resources and information about accessibility.
-There are also many organisations that work closely with disabled children, including parent advocacy organisations and schools. *** This symbol means the listed organisation is a disabled people’s organisation.
+This directory includes key organisations that can provide advice, resources, and information about accessibility.
+There are also many organisations that work closely with disabled children, including parent advocacy organisations and schools.
 These are organisations governed and run by disabled people.

 Access Advisors